 Two-year-olds start to pretend more often because they increasingly recognize the symbolic connections between role-play and the real world.
 This pretend play is more frequent and occurs in more complex ways than with younger children.
-Children in this age group are attracted to the same tools and props as 19-23-month-olds, but they should have a level of cause and effect that responds to the child's actions in a simple way that is conducive to their limited motor and cognitive skills (i.e., button pressing is appropriate at this age), be a bit more realistic (still somewhat cartoonish instead of very realistic) in detail, have rich vibrant colors, and require a moderate degree of fine motor dexterity and control.
+Children in this age group are attracted to the same tools and props as 19-23-month olds, but they should have a level of cause and effect that responds to the child's actions in a simple way that is conducive to their limited motor and cognitive skills (i.e., button pressing continues to be appropriate at this age), be a bit more realistic (still somewhat cartoonish instead of very realistic) in detail, have rich, vibrant colors, and require a moderate degree of fine motor dexterity and control.
+Children in this age group can also readily incorporate into their pretend play, a simple light-up wand that is short and lightweight, as well as all tools and props for younger children.
 Tools and props that come in sets and tend to have no more than 10 pieces are appropriate.

-As children grow closer to 3 years, they get better at substituting less realistic items for tools and props, and they can handle slightly bigger and heavier ( $\frac{1}{2}$ pound) tools and props.
+As children grow closer to 3 years, they get better at substituting less realistic items for tools and props, and they can handle slightly bigger and heavier (8 ounces or 1⁄2 pound) tools and props.
 Suitable toys for older children are made of thick, sturdy, cleanable, rounded material and structure so children cannot break or pull them apart.